Six Eight Shocking Videos Expose the Fraud Behind Leah Remini’s Bigoted, Hate-filled Program

-As her late father stated, “You are still the same person you were in Brooklyn.
+As her estranged father stated, “You are still the same person you were in Brooklyn.
 Except you have money and a home, you’re still a self-centered bitch.
 Everyone around you knows that but because their survival depends on you they really don’t say what’s really on their mind.”

 “You’re still a self-centered bitch.”